 We previously maintained an Employee Profit Sharing Plan, under which we allocated ten percent of our adjusted pre-tax profits to be distributed quarterly to our employees.
 A portion of the Employee Profit Sharing Plan was allocated to the Executive Bonus Plan and made available for our executive officers and senior management, collectively known as our senior staff.
 The remainder of the Employee Profit Sharing Plan was distributed to our employees as direct profit sharing and merit-based bonus compensation.
 The Employee Profit Sharing Plan was eliminated during the three months ended March 27, 2009.
-For fiscal 2011, the compensation committee of our board of directors approved a new executive incentive plan with quantitative objectives, based on achieving certain revenue and earnings per share milestones for the fiscal year, and qualitative objectives.
-Bonuses under the executive incentive plan are payable after the end of fiscal 2011.
-During fiscal 2011, merit-based bonus awards were also available to our non-senior staff.
-Charges included in cost of revenues for profit sharing and merit-based bonus distributions to employees under these plans were \$1.7 million, \$0, and \$1.3 million for fiscal 2011, fiscal 2010 and fiscal 2009, respectively.
+Currently, merit-based bonus awards are available and distributed to non-senior staff.
+There is currently no bonus or incentive compensation available to senior staff.
+Charges included in cost of revenues for profit sharing and merit-based bonus distributions to employees under these plans were \$0, \$1.3 million and \$2.3 million for fiscal 2010, fiscal 2009 and fiscal 2008, respectively.

-Share-based compensation expense included in cost of revenues was \$1.1 million, \$0.3 million and \$0.4 million for fiscal 2011, fiscal 2010 and fiscal 2009, respectively.
+Share-based compensation expense included in cost of revenues was \$0.3 million, \$0.4 million and \$0.6 million for fiscal 2010, fiscal 2009 and fiscal 2008, respectively.